cszach/three.js-sketches/README.md

 Copyright :copyright: 2019 by Nguyen Hoang Duong (<you_create@protonmail.com>).

 Currently the source code is not licensed and is meant for educational purposes.
 See [this page][no-lic] by GitHub to know what you are supposed to do.
+However, I'm considering a Creative Commons license, and I will make my final decision as soon as possible.
 You can suggest a better license for this project by opening a new issue.

 ### Textures